nickjj/verdiff/README.md

 It currently supports Phoenix, Rails, Django and Laravel.

-*Verdiff is a zero dependency Python 2.x and 3.x compatible script that only requires having Docker installed.*
+*Verdiff is a zero dependency 3.6+ compatible script that only requires having Docker installed.*

 ## Sample Output